David Rebibo: Move to Phoenix

 Rebibo was recommended by Joseph Kaminetsky, then head of Torah Umesorah – National Society for Hebrew Day Schools, as the best choice to open a Jewish day school in the southwestern US city of Phoenix, which then had a population of 10,000 Jews.
 In 1965 Rebibo and his wife moved to Phoenix, where he threw himself into the task of opening the city's first Jewish day school, the Phoenix Hebrew Academy.
 Rebibo's efforts were opposed by the city's non-Orthodox rabbis, who believed that Jewish students should be absorbed into the larger community.
 Since most of the student body did not come from Orthodox homes, Rebibo calmed parents' fears that their children would be "converted" to Orthodoxy by setting a policy accepting children from all streams of Judaism.
 In time, some of the parents most active in the school were those belonging to the local Reform temple.

 Phoenix Hebrew Academy opened on 7 September 1965 with 40 students in kindergarten and grades 1, 2, 3, 4, and 6.
 A few weeks before opening day, Rebibo spotted a "for sale" on a house at 337 East Bethany Home Road and acquired it as the school's first campus.
 In the 1970s, the school purchased a larger facility at 515 East Bethany Home Road, its current location.
 Rebibo has served as dean of students since the school's inception.

-Also in 1965, Rebibo founded the Greater Phoenix Vaad Hakashruth kosher certification agency, which he continues to head.
-The following year he established Beth Joseph Congregation, an Orthodox congregation, where he is senior rabbi.
+Also in 1965, Rebibo founded the Greater Phoenix Vaad Hakashruth kosher certification agency, which he continued to head until his death in 2024.

+In 1966, he established Beth Joseph Congregation, an Orthodox congregation, where he is senior rabbi.
 In 2000 he co-founded the Greater Phoenix Israel Kollel, and in 2005 he led the effort to install a neighborhood eruv.

-Rebibo is a strong supporter of the State of Israel and often speaks at Israel solidarity rallies.
+Rebibo was a strong supporter of the State of Israel and often speaks at Israel solidarity rallies.